PrishaPatel24/ZenTask/README.md

 The user can also go to the Notes tab by clicking the menu on the left of their view.
 __// TODO: add a screenshot__
 Now, the user is on the Notes tab.
-On the left side of the user's view, they can create a new note by simply typing into the provided area that says "*_Create Note_*"
+On the left side of the user's view, they can create a new note by simply typing into the provided area.
 The user also has the option of uploading text from an already existing file.
 __// I am thinking of any style functions and undo, and redo...//__ As additional functionalities, the user can translate existing text on their notes to either French, Spanish, Russian.